-- ☐ You might leave our plan because you have decided that you want to leave. - You can end your membership in the plan at any time.
-Section 2 tells you about the types of plans you can enroll in. - The process for voluntarily ending your membership varies depending on what type of new coverage you are choosing.
+- ☐ You might leave our plan because you have decided that you want to leave. - There are only certain times during the year, or certain situations, when you may voluntarily end your membership in the plan.
+Section 2 tells you when you can end your membership in the plan.
+Section 2 tells you about the types of plans you can enroll in and when your enrollment in your new coverage will begin. - The process for voluntarily ending your membership varies depending on what type of new coverage you are choosing.
 Section 3 tells you how to end your membership in each situation. - ☐ There are also limited situations where you do not choose to leave, but we are required to end your membership.
 Section 5 tells you about situations when we must end your membership.

-If you are leaving our plan, you must continue to get your medical care and prescription drugs through our plan until your membership ends.
+If you are leaving our plan, you must continue to get your medical care through our plan until your membership ends.